A return to education is something that many people consider, especially around the New Year.

 - Careersportal is a great place to start when researching careers or courses.

-- Talk to people who have done the course you are thinking of doing and try to go to Open Days – many open days will be Virtual this year, so check relevant college websites for details.
+- Talk to people who have done the course you are thinking of doing and try to go to Open Days.

 - Central Application Office (CAO) for Third Level colleges have deadline application dates based on different categories of people.
 It is important to figure out what dates are relevant to your situation.
 If you are applying as a Mature Student, scroll down to section below.